agritheory/beam/beam/docs/zebra_printing.md

 - `Label`

 Beam uses the [py-zebra-zpl](https://github.com/mtking2/py-zebra-zpl) library to generate the above types, as it provides a basic interface to create ZPL code using Python objects.
 Please refer to the library's documentation for more information on how to use it.

+**Note:** Additional ZPL elements (like graphic fields) and commands (text mirroring, character encoding, etc.) can be developed separately and added as text directly to the ZPL Print Format.
+For more information, visit the [official documentation page](https://supportcommunity.zebra.com/s/article/ZPL-Command-Information-and-DetailsV2?language=en_US) or the [Labelary ZPL Programming Guide](https://labelary.com/zpl.html).

 In addition, Beam exposes the following Jinja functions to be used within a Print Format: